FAITH NO MORE

 The album has been acclaimed by critics and musicians worldwide and has been heralded as the band’s highpoint, an album they would never be able to duplicate.
 Subsequent records in ’95 and ’97 failed to win back a fanbase that had essentially moved on.
 The band threw in the towel in ’98 and reunited 11 years later.
 The band still look back at the record as one of the most creatively rewarding times of their lives and for fans like me, it will go down as one of the strangest, bizarre and amazing albums ever to be heard.

-Also see our article about Faith No More's career and our interview with former FNM guitarist Dean Menta
+Also see our article about Faith No More's career, our interview with former FNM guitarist Dean Menta and a tribute to FNM singer Chuck Mosley and an interview with Mosley's friend/biographer

 |MAIN PAGE||ARTICLES||STAFF/FAVORITE MUSIC||LINKS|